wbrush/mmhmm/README.md

 go build -ldflags "-X main.commit=`git rev-parse --short HEAD` -X main.builtAt=`date +%FT%T%z`"

 This will insert the current values in to the executable and the commit can be used as a version tracker.
 Unfortunately, this command works only in unix (or unix shell like Ming64) and I haven't found the correct syntax for windows yet.

+- This service uses ".env" files to load environment variables which configure the service operation.
+The ".env" file must reside in the "/files" subdirectory.

 # Development Notes